 - Nose Work: In this event, dogs look for a specific scent and must find its source.
 It is akin to the work done by drug- and bomb-sniffing dogs.
 Nose Work events are sanctioned in the U.S. by United States Canine Scent Sports, the AKC, the UKC, and in Canada by the Sporting Detection Dogs Association.
 Events are sanctioned in the U.S. and Canada by the National Association of Canine Scent Work and K9 ABC Games.
 Other groups around the world also sanction events, including Australia Canine Scent Work.

 - Barn Hunt: One of the newest canine sports is based on the traditional roles of many breeds in ridding farms, barns, crop storage areas, and homes of destructive vermin.
 Barn Hunt is governed by the Barn Hunt Association.

 - Weight Pulling: Dogs in specially designed safety harnesses compete to see who can pull the most weight on a sled — with safety uppermost in mind at all times.
 The oldest sanctioning body is the International Weight Pull Association.
-Events also are organized and governed by by American Pulling Alliance and the National Working Dog Association, among others.
+Events also are organized and governed by the National Working Dog Association.